-With the 31st installment of The Biggest Party of the Summer just around the corner, join us as we take a look back at the history of SummerSlam.
-The ups, the downs, the moments, the stars, and the Attitude Era hitting The Highway to Hell!
+With the 30th installment of The Biggest Party of the Summer just around the corner, join us as we take a look back at the history of SummerSlam.
+The ups, the downs, the moments, the stars, and the Governor in office in the ring!

-Stone Cold Steve Austin vs The Undertaker for the WWF Championship
+Stone Cold Steve Austin vs Triple H vs Mankind for the WWF Championship

 TME TO GRAB SOME SNACKS